webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Consorts-with-the-Dead.md

 ---
 aliases:
-- "Consorts with the Dead"
+  - Consorts with the Dead
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Ally-Use
+title: Consorts with the Dead
+collection: Foci
+kind: Compendium
 ---
 ## Consorts with the Dead
 The dead answer your questions, and their reanimated corpses serve you.